stevenluk/NBA-2pt-vs-3pt/README.md

 ![attemptforeachyear](https://user-images.githubusercontent.com/59676112/91517188-3b525000-e8bb-11ea-83f3-d5763000bece.png)

-The Graph below displays 3pt made throughout the years for the Finals along with their Percentages.
+The graph below displays 3pt made throughout the years for the Finals along with their Percentages.
 Blue bars representing championship team and orange the runner up team.
 What we see here is that championship teams have both higher percentages and made shots.
 We were able to conclude here that the 3pt is one important factor that determines the championship however, there are a few years such as 1997, 2011 and 2016 where the runner up team had high stats for both, so we can’t say that it’s the sole factor.

 ![3pt Made Through Years For Finals](https://user-images.githubusercontent.com/59676112/91520779-1e6e4a80-e8c4-11ea-98aa-d3e58ee89ba7.png)